tzing/port-monitor/Readme.md

-# Telnet monitor
+# Port monitor

-*Telnet monitor* is a django app provides view and API to check the connection on the specific port of specific server periodically.
+*Port monitor* is a django app provides view and API to check the connection on the specific port of specific server periodically.
 It would resolve the monitor target hostname during initialization and test the connection afterward.

 ![](./screenshot.png)